ycj28c/scribble/_posts/2017-05-11-chef-write-your-own-cookbook(4).md

 git clone https://github.com/ruanyf/react-demos.git
 ```

-Then, we need to add some ruby code for our tomcat deployment, Add below code
+Then, we need to add some ruby code for our tomcat deployment

 ```bash
 cd aws_tomcat/recipes
 vi default.rb
 ```

+Add below code to default.rb

 ```ruby
 #